Delivery Options: This course is available on-demand with personal facilitation.

-The course teaches practical skills and provides practical experience to individuals who need to develop competence and/or refine expertise in the thought processes necessary for success in the 21st century service- and information-based economy.
+The Critical Thinking training course teaches practical skills and provides practical experience to individuals who need to develop competence and/or refine expertise in the thought processes necessary for success in the 21st century service- and information-based economy.

 We examine the many biases that are built into the human condition, and which so often defeat logical reasoning.
 We take a practical look at statistics, examine how to argue and understand arguments effectively, and study guidelines and techniques for effective decision-making.
 Finally, we look at commonly misunderstood words, the irrational process involved in conspiracy theories, the effect of advertising on behavior, the effect and use of fear in popular culture, and the habits of good critical thinkers.

-Each course module is self-contained, so, while students are generally best served if they complete the entire course, students and enterprises may opt to eschew any material that is judged to be unnecessary or irrelevant to them.
+Each Critical Thinking training course module is self-contained, so, while students are generally best served if they complete the entire course, students and enterprises may opt to eschew any material that is judged to be unnecessary or irrelevant to them.

-A high school education, GED, or equivalent experience.
-Familiarity with basic computer functions (sending and receiving email, using a web browser, running apps, downloading apps) is helpful but not required.
+A high school education, GED, or equivalent experience is required.
+Familiarity with basic computer functions (sending and receiving email, using a web browser, running apps, downloading apps) is helpful but not required to learn critical thinking.

 |Critical Thinking in the 21st Century